 The first lessons you’ll find in each module are the interactive audio lessons.
 These typically last between 20-30 minutes.

-These lessons are conversational in nature, the hosts will help you understand a dialogue in German.
-At the first level, there’s one foreign host an another from Germany.
+The lessons are conversational in nature: the hosts will help you understand a dialogue in German.
+At the first level, there’s one foreign host and another from Germany.
 At levels two and three, there are three hosts – two being from Germany and the other from the United States.

-They generally start out with a review of what was taught in the previous lesson and a brief introduction as to what this lesson will include.
-The hosts will then have a short conversation, followed by discussing the content – explaining the vocabulary and grammar.
+They generally start out with a review of what was taught in the previous lesson and a brief introduction to what the lesson will include.
+The hosts will then have a short conversation, followed by a discussion of the content where they explaining the vocabulary and grammar.

-These are interactive audio lessons which really just means that you’re supposed to speak throughout.
+The fact that these lessons are interactive really just means that you’re supposed to speak throughout.
 So, it’s best to listen to the lessons somewhere that you’ll be comfortable speaking aloud.
 They leave quite a few pauses for you to repeat what you’ve heard or prompt you to recall what you’ve learned by asking questions giving you time to respond.

 This works decently well I suppose.
 I found that it could get annoying listening to all the times they say things like;